The end of the Gilded Age: Discontents of the Second Industrial Revolution today

 If Sanders called for a “political revolution” — however vaguely defined — Trump has effected it.
 Trump has even declared that his campaign was not simply a candidacy for office but a “movement.”
 His triumph is a stunning coup not only for the Democrats but the Republicans as well.
 Where Sanders called for a groundswell of “progressive” Democrats, Trump won the very narrowest of possible electoral victories.
 Nonetheless, it was a well-calculated strategy that won the day.

-Trump’s victory is the beginning not the end of a process of transforming the Republican Party as well as mainstream politics more generally that is his avowed goal Download the end of childhood.
+Trump’s victory is the beginning not the end of a process of transforming the Republican Party as well as mainstream politics more generally that is his avowed goal.
 Steve Bannon announced that his main task was to unelect recalcitrant Republicans.
 Trump economic advisor Stephen Moore, a former neoliberal, declared to Congressional Republicans that it was no longer the old Reaganite neoliberal Republican Party but was going to be a new “economic populist” party.
 Trump said during the campaign that the Republicans should not be a “conservative party” but a “working-class party.”
 We shall see whether and how he may or may not succeed in this aim.
 But he will certainly try — if only to retain the swing working class voters he won in traditionally Democratic Party-voting states such as in the Midwest “Rust Belt.”
 Trump will seek to expand his electoral base — the base for a transformed Republican Party.
 The Democrats will necessarily respond in kind, competing for the same voters as well as expanding their electoral base in other ways.

 Trump’s economic policies will be no more or less effective than Reaganomics or Keynesianism before that.
 They are more important as setting political conditions, especially ideologically, than as economics.
-They are ways of defining and appealing to the electorate, but are thin as politics Download timber.
+They are ways of defining and appealing to the electorate, but are thin as politics.
 The “integrated state” of the mid-20th century, with its mass-organized political parties, is a hollow shell today.
 However, any change-up of the electorate, especially as it is presently borne of the stagnation of the prior ruling parties, is an opportunity for some, however marginal, political changes.
 The question is whether and how the Left can take this opportunity.
 But the prospects for this are not great.
 The “Left” will go from anti-neoliberalism to its last defenders.

 Is such potential new politicization a process of “democratization?”
 Yes and no. The question is not of more or less “democracy” but rather how democracy takes shape politically.
 “Populism” is a problematic term because it expresses fundamental ambivalence about democracy itself and so fails to clarify the issue.
 It is understood that new and expanded political mobilization is fraught with danger.
 Nonetheless, it is a fact of life for democracy, for good or for ill.
 The frightening specter of “angry white voters” storming onto the political stage is met by the sober reality that what decided Trump’s victory were voters who had previously elected Obama.